evhub/coconut/DOCS.md

 lambda x, y: 2*(x+y)
 ```

-### Infix Calling
+### Backtick Calling

-Coconut uses Haskell-style infix calling, where the infix function is surrounded by backticks and placed between its two operands.
-Infix calling has a precedence in-between chaining and piping.
+Coconut allows for an alternative function-calling syntax, backtick calling, where a function is surrounded by backticks and then can have arguments, seperated by commas unless adjacent to the function, placed either behind it or in-front of it.
+This allows for Haskell-style infix calling and space-seperated arguments.
+Backtick calling has a precedence equal to commas.

 ##### Example

 Coconut:
 ```
-x `mod` 2 == 1
+`f` (x `mod` 2), 5 == 1
 ```

 Python:
 ```
-mod(x, 2) == 1
+f(mod(x, 2), 5) == 1
 ```

 ### Function Definition